v0ss3n/jekyll/_posts/textilelab/fabricademy/2019-11-19-textiles as scaffold.md

 - Use 3D modeling software to simulate your fabric deformation

 ## CNC 3D modeling
 I am going to create a glove mold.
-I will be using bioplastic as textile hardener and lightweight fabric to create 'soft' shapes.
-I want to link this assignment to my cryptography project so I want to combine the glove model with lasercut molds with secret messages.
+I will be using bioplastic and Paverpol as textile hardener and lightweight fabric to create 'soft' shapes.
+I want to link this assignment to my cryptography project, combining the glove model with lasercut molds with secret messages.
 I then want to use this to create a double-layered glove with the message on the inside (but can then also be worn inside out).
 It's about being vulnerable; by hiding a secret here you are literally wearing your heart on your sleeve, and with a reversible glove you have a choice in showing yourself or not.

 ### Step 1: modeling in Blender MakeHuman and Fusion360
 I started with MakeHuman, so I could easily design a hand and an arm.
 I didn't want to make a mold of my hand as I have very small hands and I wanted my gloves to be a bit more uniform.
 I then saved my model as an obj and imported it in Fusion360.
 I removed the rest of the body using the combine tool (cut function).
 I started with the right glove, the left one I will do at a later point (so I can use a different technique or improve the design).
 I forgot to take the maximum length of the milling bit into account so I tried different ways of making the lowest point higher.
 In the end however I found a milling bit that was quite long that I could use so I ended up changing my model again.
 I also made it shorter to save time and material and I felt that the glove would not improve from making it that long.
 After rotating and repositioning the model for way too long I was pretty content but next time I should make sure my design is more fit for what I want to use it for.
 I will make a 3d scan of my own hand and scale it uniformly, or I will figure out how to change the pose of the hand with Blender.
 It was cumbersome to position the glove in such a way that both sides of the mold are useable because of the bent fingers.